Historyeye

 Patrick J.Fox : an Irish doctor at Bergen-Belsen

 To mark the 75th anniversary of the liberation of Bergen-Belsen Concentration Camp on the 15th of April, Historyeye charts the life and family tree of a little-known Irish doctor who was one of the first medics on the scene, Doctor Patrick Joseph Fox.
 There were at least three Irish doctors working on the ground after Bergen-Belsen’s liberation in April 1945.
 All were serving members of the Royal Army Medical Corps.
 The three were Frank Waldron (Galway) Arthur Oram (Cork) and Patrick Joseph Fox (Dublin).
 P.J.
 Fox was one of the first doctors to be caught on camera in Pathé News' reports from Belsen.
 His brief interview occurs between 4.20-5.38 minutes on the newsreel.
 Patrick Joseph Fox was born at Holles Street Hospital, Dublin, on October 24th, 1910.
 He was the eldest child of Mary Teresa Fox (née Enright) a qualified nurse, and John Fox, a postmaster stationed for a time at Longford and later at Ballina, Co.
 Mayo.
 The family moved to Dublin in the early 1920s on account of John Fox's poor health.
 They opened a private hotel at No. 14 Lower Leeson Street, just off St. Stephen's Green.
 The hotel was also the family home.
-After John Fox’s death in 1932, Mary Teresa continued to run the hotel until her death in 1952.
+John Fox died in 1932 and Mary Fox continued to run the hotel until her own death in 1952.
 She was aided in this by one of her twin daughters, Florence (Florrie) until the 1960s.
-Her other twin daughter was Mary Bernadette who took a BA and H. Dip. at University College Dublin before going on to teach in Slough.
-In 1938 Mary Bernadette married Michael Boland, Solicitor, brother of Frederick Boland, and moved to Skibbereen, Co Cork.
-Mary Bernadette’s closest friend at school and University was the author Mary Lavin, who was a frequent visitor to Fox’s Hotel.
-P.J.
-Fox’s only other sibling was John Bernard Fox who qualified in Medicine from UCD in 1946, having spent some time in a sanatorium with TB.
-He specialized in Radiography and spent most of his career in Sligo.
+Her other twin daughter was Mary Bernadette who graduated with a BA and H. Dip. at University College Dublin before going on to teach in Slough.
+In 1938 Mary Bernadette married solicitor, Michael Boland, brother of Frederick Boland, and she moved to Skibbereen, Co Cork.
+Mary Bernadette’s closest friend at school and university was the author Mary Lavin, who was a frequent visitor to Fox’s Hotel.

 In 1967 P.J.
-Fox married Elizabeth Minnie Taylor (née Norland) and continued to live in Liskeard with Liz and her daughter Lindsey until his death on the 25th of February 1992.
+Fox married Elizabeth Minnie Taylor (née Norland) and continued to live in Liskeard with Liz and her daughter, Lindsey, until his death on the 25th of February 1992.

 (Historyeye is indebted to Mary Polkinhorn as a key source of information in the writing of this article.)